Doug Nussmeier

-Douglas Keith Nussmeier (born December 11, 1970) is an American football coach and former quarterback who is the current quarterbacks coach for the Los Angeles Chargers of the National Football League (NFL).
-He previously served as an assistant coach at Florida, Michigan, Alabama, Washington, Fresno State and Michigan State.
-Nussmeier has also previously served as quarterbacks coach for the St. Louis Rams, Ottawa Renegades and BC Lions.
+Nussmeier previously served as an assistant coach for the Florida Gators, the Michigan Wolverines, the Alabama Crimson Tide, the Washington Huskies, the Fresno State Bulldogs and the Michigan State Spartans.
+Nussmeier has also previously served as quarterbacks coach for the St. Louis Rams, the Dallas Cowboys, the Ottawa Renegades, and the BC Lions.
+Nussmeier is the father of quarterback Garrett Nussmeier.

 Early years

 Born in Portland, Oregon, Nussmeier is a 1989 graduate of Lakeridge High School in Lake Oswego, a suburb south of Portland.
 He did not start at quarterback for the Pacers football team until his senior season.